When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Theoretical set-up

 where the prime denotes differentiation with respect to redshift $z$.
 Next, taking the derivative of equation~(\ref{dim-relation}) with respect to $z$ and using equation~(\ref{Omega-tilde-de}), we obtain the evolution equation for the DM density:

 Finally, using the conservation equation for DM,

 we derive the EoS for DM, $w_{\rm DM}$, as

-which explicitly shows that the evolution of $w_{\rm DM}$ depends on the redshift evolution of the other cosmic fluids and, in general, on the curvature of the universe as well.
-In this article, we aim to investigate two key questions: \begin{itemize} \item[(i)] Whether the evolution of $w_{\rm DM}$ exhibits any deviation from $w_{\rm DM} = 0$ from a non-parametric perspective. \item[(ii)] Whether the evolution of the DE sector influences the evolution of $w_{\rm DM}$, given that the derivative $\widetilde{\Omega}_{\rm DM}'$ in equation~(\ref{derivative-Omega-tilde-DM}) explicitly involves the DE sector. \end{itemize} Using the previously derived equations, we can express $w_{\rm DM}$ as follows:
+which explicitly shows that the evolution of $w_{\rm DM}$ depends on the redshift evolution of the other cosmic fluids.
+In this article, we aim to investigate the key question: whether the evolution of $w_{\rm DM}$ exhibits any deviation from $w_{\rm DM} = 0$ from a non-parametric perspective.
+Using the previously derived equations, we can express $w_{\rm DM}$ as follows:

 In terms of the dimensionless comoving distance, $D(z) = \int_0^z \frac{dz'}{E(z')}$, the EoS of DM can be written as